 - The UK is a small part of a global market for skills, equipment and finance.
 All three of these are scarce and will move towards the best opportunities.
 The UK must be positioned effectively through realistic programmes and a supportive and stable regulatory environment.

 - The IET welcomes the wider remit for OFGEM which now has to consider the interests of current and future customers and the environment.

 - Due to the importance of energy security, the control of underlying resources is arguably moving away from the market towards national governments.

 - All the engineering challenges for networks can be solved with existing or near to market technology.
 However, the large scale deployment of such technology will be a major technical, logistical and management challenge.
 It will also require close engagement with customers and the wider public.
-There is a need for more coordinated planning and more flexible regulation to allow coherent solutions to emerge, and Government will need to be more involved than it has been in the recent past.
+There is a need for more coordinated planning and more flexible regulation to allow coherent solutions to emerge and costs to reduce, and Government will need to be more involved than it has been in the recent past.
 Much of the innovation needs to take place within the low voltage distribution system and the Distribution Network Operators need to have a significantly enhanced role in strategic planning.

 Ofgem Draft Forward Work Programme

-Electricity Market Reform (IET submission to DECC)
+Electricity Market Reform (IET submission)